vikri546/flutter-news/README.md

 ---

-# 📰 Flutter News App
+# 📰 owrite-apps

-A modern **Flutter-based news application** that delivers the latest articles with a clean UI, smooth performance, and cross-platform support.
+A modern **Flutter-based owrite application** that delivers the latest articles with a clean UI, smooth performance, and cross-platform support.
 Built with scalability and maintainability in mind, this project is a great starting point for learning Flutter architecture, UI/UX design, and API integration.

 ---